swiftlang/swift-evolution/proposals/NNNN-multi-pattern-catch-clauses.md

 ### `fallthrough` support in catch clauses

 Allowing `fallthrough` statements in catch clauses would further unify the semantics of switch cases and catches.
 However, it is currently undesirable for a number of reasons.
 First, it would be a source-breaking change for existing do-catch statements which trigger `fallthrough`s in an enclosing switch.
 Also, there is no historical precedent from other languages for supporting `fallthrough`s in catch statements, unlike switches.
 Finally, there have not yet been any identified examples of code which would benefit from this functionality.

+### Conditional compilation blocks around catch clauses

+An earlier draft of this proposal also added support for wrapping catch clauses in conditional compilation blocks, similar to the existing support for switch cases.
+This was removed in favor of keeping this proposal focused on a single topic, and leaving room for a more comprehensive redesign of conditional compilation in the future, as described in [https://forums.swift.org/t/allow-conditional-inclusion-of-elements-in-array-dictionary-literals/16171](https://forums.swift.org/t/allow-conditional-inclusion-of-elements-in-array-dictionary-literals/16171/29).